Northern Rock: History

 The bank was nationalised at 00:01 on 22 February 2008 following two unsuccessful bids to take over the bank, neither being able to fully commit to repayment of taxpayers' money.
 In doing so, the Government effectively took ownership of the insolvent institution away from its shareholders, without reimbursement.
 The media reported cases where some shareholders had their life savings in the shares, which were taken from them.
-The shares had already lost over 90% of their value prior to nationalisation, and were valued at nil in an independent valuation process, as the government had not guaranteed aid.
-This would later form part of shareholder's action to seek compensation as, at that point, the aid was certain and the company had never stopped operating as a going concern.

 A substantial reduction in the staff was announced in 2008, with 800 people made compulsorily redundant in July of that year, and another 500 taking voluntary redundancy.
 The bank planned to make another 700 redundant by 2011.

 On 1 January 2010 the bank was split into two parts, assets and banking.
 In June 2011 the bank was officially put up for sale back to the private sector, and on 17 November 2011 it was announced that Virgin Money was going to buy Northern Rock plc for £747 million up front and other potential payments of up to £280 million over the next few years.
 The sale went through on 1 January 2012.
 The government said it had no plans to sell Northern Rock (Asset Management) and there would be no further job losses, except for those already announced.
 Virgin also pledged to keep the headquarters of the bank in Newcastle upon Tyne.
 The combined business now operates under the Virgin Money brand.

 On 12 October 2012 Northern Rock plc was renamed Virgin Money plc, and Virgin Money Limited was renamed Northern Rock Limited.

-By this time the Northern Rock website had effectively become a 'soft redirect' to Virgin Money's website.
+In 2024, Nationwide Building Society bought Virgin Money, and aims to rebrand the business by 2030.